matteodegobbi/vault/InferentialStatistics/exercises/Exercises l3.md

 # Exercise 3.1
-i) With the R script
+i) With the R script:
 ```

 o = c(5.1, 7.4, 10.9, 21.3, 12.3, 15.4, 25.4, 18.2, 17.4, 22.5)
 loglikGamma = c()
 alphas = seq(from = 0.01, to = 100, by = 0.1)